wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 			  A process running in a container runs inside the host’s operating system, like all the other processes (unlike VMs, where processes run in separate operating systems).
 But the process in the container is still isolated from other processes.
 To the process itself, it looks like it’s the only one running on the machine and in its operating system.
 		- -
 		- -
 		- Figure 1.4.
-Using VMs to isolate groups of applications vs. isolating individual apps with containers #space
+Using VMs to isolate groups of applications vs. isolating individual apps with containers #ñspace
 		- -
 		- -
 		- Types of hypervisors #card